borisschapira/boris.schapira.dev/_posts/en/dad/2024/2024-04-25-cinderella.md

 > – You did not ask, you ordered.
 I do everything!
 I'm Cinderella.
 > – No, you're Cinderella's father.
 > – What?!
 There is no Cinderella's father.
 > – Oh there is.
-Who do you think married the awful godmother?
+Who do you think married the awful godmother, and why?
 > – I don't know.
 Because his wife died?
 > – And ?
 > – And he needed someone to look after his daughter?